Pneumocystis jirovecii pneumonia

 Patients with certain primary immunodeficiencies, including those with severe combined immunodeficiency, are at risk for PCP.
 Other patients are also at particular risk for PCP due to therapeutic immunosuppression.
 These include solid organ and autologous and allogenic stem cell transplant recipients.
 Hospital outbreaks of PCP on solid organ transplantation units have been reported.
 Patients taking high-dose glucocorticoids (generally considered 20 mg/day for 4 weeks) or other immunosuppressive agents (including tumor necrosis factor-alpha inhibitors) for connective tissue disease, inflammatory bowel disease, or dermatologic conditions are also at increased risk for PCP.
 Patients undergoing therapy for leukemia or who are receiving T cell-depleting agents or rituximab for other malignancies are also at risk for PCP.

-Typical onset in HIV patients is insidious with a fever, dry cough, and progressive shortness of breath with exertion.
+Typical onset in patients with HIV is insidious with a fever, dry cough, and progressive shortness of breath with exertion.
 There may be associated chest pain.
 Hemoptysis is not typical.
 Symptoms may progress for weeks or months before patients seek medical care.

 The symptoms are typically more acute in onset and more severe in non-HIV-infected patients.
 These patients may present with respiratory failure.